 The name comes from the words “takikomu” which means to cook rice, meat and vegetables together.
 Depending on the region, it also sometimes goes by other names such as “gomoku meshi” in Eastern Japan (Kanto) or “kayaku meshi” in Western Japan (Kansai).

-Another similar dish is “maze gohan”, which means “mixed rice”.
-However, one key difference is the fact that the ingredients for maze gohan are mixed in after the rice is cooked, while for takikomi gohan is made by cooking the rice and other ingredients together.
+Another similar dish is “maze gohan,” which means “mixed rice.”
+However, one key difference is the fact that the ingredients for maze gohan are mixed in after the rice is cooked, while takikomi gohan are made by cooking the rice and other ingredients together.

-- Uncooked Japanese Short-Grain Rice: For the best results, refer to the “How to Cook Japanese Rice Recipe” to find recommended brands in the U.S.
+- Uncooked Japanese Short-Grain Rice: For best results, use premium-grade rice.
+Check out our “How to Cook Japanese Rice Recipe” for the best U.S. brands.

 - Vegetables: The recipe incorporates carrots and ginger for added texture and flavor.